Skip to content

 url: https://sourceforge.net

 Apophysis 7x is the 64-bit brother of old (and still good) Apophysis by Mark Townsend.
-As such, it can do everything the old one was capable of and then some.
+As such, it can do everything the old one is capable of and then some.
 Yet, I find it somewhat slower than the classic version —and it gets slower while zooming in— as it used to happen with the old one too.
 The program starts with a random batch of images (a different set each time) that you can transform at will, or you can begin from scratch.
 Once a picture is done, you can render it within the program and save it in various image formats, or export the parameters as UPR file to render in Ultra Fractal, a good choice for larger-size outputs (for users of that other generator).
+Source code available.

 Last revision: 18 October 2014.